ManuSquall/visualstudio-docs.fr-fr/docs/debugger/getting-started-with-the-debugger.md

      ![Use the Run to Cursor feature](../debugger/media/dbg-tour-run-to-cursor.png "Run to Cursor")

-    You should be paused on the breakpoint in `OnApplicationStartup` (since that is the first breakpoint.
+    You should be paused on the breakpoint in `MainWindow` (since that is the first breakpoint.

 3. Press F5 to advance to the `Add` method where you selected **Run to Cursor**.